-Losing a checked bag used to be a common occurrence.
-With new technology and tracking mechanisms, however, incidents have declined.
+Losing a checked bag used to be a very common occurrence.
+With new technology and tracking mechanisms, however, incidents have declined, but they still happen.
 If you do happen to experience lost bags, however, you can count on the baggage insurance found on the Amex Platinum card.

 To activate the coverage, simply pay for your common-carrier fare with your card and/or Membership Rewards points.

 Here’s the coverage you can expect for lost luggage:

 - Checked Bags — Up to $2,000 per covered person, per trip